Parametric Power Adapter via Battery Contacts

 Parametric Power Adapter via Battery Contacts by creuzerm is licensed under the Creative Commons - Attribution license.

-We're sure creuzerm would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure creuzerm would love to see what you've printed.
+Please document your print and share a Make with the community.